oconnor663/bao/docs/spec.md

 1. **Tree decodability.** The exact definition of this property is fairly technical, but the gist of it is that it needs to be impossible to take a valid tree, add more child nodes to it somewhere, and wind up with another valid tree.
+That is, it shouldn't be possible to interpret a leaf node as a parent node, or to add more children to an existing parent node.
-2. **Message completeness.** It needs to be possible to reconstruct the original message from the tree.
+2. **Message completeness.** It needs to be possible to reconstruct the original message unambiguously from the tree.
 3. **Final-node separability.** Again the exact definition is fairly technical, but the gist is that it needs to be impossible for any root node and any non-root node to have the same hash.